ZiyueWang25/Kaggle_G2Net/datasaurus/README.md

 ```
 sh train.sh <config_name>
 ```
-Note that the configurations are set for training on a machine with 2 GPUs.
+Note that the configurations are set for training on a machine with 2x RTX 3090 GPUs.
 You may need to edit `hyperparams.yml` to reflect your hardware setup.

 # Models used in competition
 The following models were trained either using the CQT transform from `nnAudio` or CWT.